 A story came across the news this weekend about Robert Kiyosaki, the author of Rich Dad, Poor Dad, and how his company went bankrupt last month.
 Basically, the company didn’t pay the proper royalties on its seminars, and when they lost in court, they didn’t have enough money to pay at all.
 It wasn’t a personal bankruptcy, rather, a corporate bankruptcy.
 However, a corporation with money should be able to pay up for a minor royalty dispute (only $23 million compared to $400+ million in revenues).
-And when you’re name is attached to a company, and your business is built around creating wealth, the word bankruptcy associated with it usually isn’t a good thing.
+And when your name is attached to a company, and your business is built around creating wealth, the word bankruptcy associated with it usually isn’t a good thing.

 However minor you may consider it, I find it appalling as a personal finance writer.
 This guy made a living on selling “his story” and encouraging others to fork out tons of money to hear it.
 In the end, the story crumbles, and it just makes him a hypocrite.